Kidney stone treatment

-The kidney stones treatment approach depends on the type of stone, how bad it is, and the length of time you have had symptoms.
+Kidney stones treatment approach depends on the type of stone, how bad it is, and the length of time you have had symptoms.
 There are different treatments for kidney stones to choose from.
-It is important to talk to your health care provider about what is best for you.
+Talking to your healthcare provider about what is best for you is important.

 Below are different approaches to treatment for kidney stones: